andreasdomanowski/diagramming-libraries-comparison/doc/library-assessment-comparison.md

 All information which was taken into account for the decision for or against a diagramming library was gathered until april 2021.

 # Ease of development
+- Documentation
   - JointJS is a mature library which provides an extensive documentation and examples, Diagram.js in comparison does neither
+- "Gimmicks"
+  - Diagram.js offers functionality like resize handlers, key handlers, or direct editing, that JointJS offers just with Rappid (commercial version)
 # Customization

 # Usability